samcole8/mootd/README.md

 Change the chance for an atypical cow by modifying the `chance` variable in `renew.sh`.
 The default is 1 in 10.

-This integer is the probability's reciprocal—so, for example, to achieve a 1 in 100 probability you would change `chance` to 100.
+This integer is the probability's reciprocal; for example, to achieve a 1 in 100 probability you would change `chance` to 100.

 ## Deployment